 A variety of national, state, and/or local standards will be used to determine the size, dimensions, orientation, slope, buffer areas and setback requirements, open or undisturbed space requirements, etc. for each proposed new facility.
 At the municipal level, the Birmingham Township Zoning Ordinance and Subdivision and Land Development Ordinance will dictate specific site requirements.
+Any demolition of a structure or new structure that is proposed is subject to review by the Historical Architectural Review Board.
 Birmingham Township planning and engineering consultants will review land development plans for new facilities.
 Municipal ordinances will provide the parking standards and specifications, and stormwater management requirements for new facilities such as the viewing terrace, history pavilion, and new lecture room.

 Several environmental permits may be required for specific site improvements such as the restoration of the wet meadow and springhouse, and the construction of new facilities such as the lecture room and the history pavilion.
 The Pennsylvania Department of Environmental Protection must be engaged for underground tank removal.
 Construction of new facilities may require an NPDES Stormwater Permit for Construction Activities.
 In some cases, local conservation districts will waive NPDES requirements for small projects that disturb less than one acre.
-All project phases must comply with the stipulations of PA Code Chapter 102,

-Erosion and Sediment Control and reviewed and approved by the local Conservation District prior to the start of any earthmoving project.
+All project phases must comply with the stipulations of PA Code Chapter 102, Erosion and Sediment Control and reviewed and approved by the local Conservation District prior to the start of any earthmoving project.
 Depending on the nature of the project and plans, a review through the local conservation district, PA DEP, PA Fish and Boat Commission, and/or Army Corps of Engineers may be warranted.
 The Pennsylvania Historical and Museum Commission (PHMC) will review land development plans and the project site for potential effect upon historic and archaeological resources.
 PHMC requires that information concerning the type of project be provided on an Information Request Sheet.
 When the Conservancy or its consultants are ready to implement work on the site, the Information Request Sheet and accompanying information must be submitted to PHMC for review and authorization to proceed with the work.
 The letter and sheet are included in Appendix E.